povly/vite-plugin-pug/README.md

 - Pug settings: Full control over rendering options
 - Integration with Vite: Works with dev server and production build

 ## Contribution
 Thank you for contributing in the project.
 If something is simply not working, please [raise an issue](https://github.com/povly/vite-plugin-pug/issues).
 PRs certainly welcome! (.❛ ᴗ ❛.)

+## Additional Information
+I use a layout build without a framework from this link: [Vite Template HTML](https://github.com/povly/vite-template-html)